 Faculty are invited to apply for funding to support projects that improve international education at Western Michigan University.
-Funding is available through Article 40.4 of the WMU-AAUP contract and through the Haenicke Institute for Global Education.
+Funding is available through Article 40.4 of the WMU-AAUP contract.
 The Haenicke Institute administers the International Education Faculty Development Fund (IEFDF).

 The fund provides support for the following internationalization goals:

 - Support for international collaboration in research and creative activities, or for international research, including archival or field work.

 - Support for presentation at international conferences, seminars or workshops.

 - Support for attendance at international conferences, seminars or workshops.

 - Support for scholarly international travel in order to enrich international knowledge, which will directly contribute to the internationalization of the WMU curricula.

 The IEFDF uses an online application platform.
 To access, please click the "Apply Now" button on this page and log into the platform by using your Bronco NetID.